Mapmo/Book-Classifier/ReadMe.md

 classify.py
 <ul>
 	<li> You must call the script with 2 parameters - *path to the dataset* and *path to the book* </li>
-	<li> The scipt will return an F1 score of the training and a predicted genre of the books <li>
+	<li> The scipt will return an F1 score of the training and a predicted genre of the books </li>
 </ul>